Haysto Logo

 Move away from minimum payments

 It’s tempting to keep costs down by just paying the minimum on your credit card balance every month.
 But it’s much better to pay as much as you can to really chip away at your loan (if you can’t pay it off in full).
-Your credit score will thank you, and lenders will see you’re managing your balances rather than just-about-coping.
+Your credit score will look healthier, and lenders will see you’re managing your balances rather than just-about-coping.
 You’ll also have paid down more of your outstanding debt by the time it comes to application.

 Register on the electoral roll